Construction Accident Claim

 - Keep a record of any financial losses incurred as a result of your injury (i.e. loss of earnings)

-The more of these criteria are satisfied, the more likely your claim will be successful.
+The more evidence you provide, the more likely your claim will be successful.
 If you have any questions, please contact our team.

 Construction Injury Compensation Calculator